AtanasChachev/universities-react-native/README.md

 **For iOS**

+1. Create `.env` in the root folder, copy the env variables from `.env.example` and put them in the `.env` you've created.
-1. `yarn` to install the dependencies.
+2. `yarn` to install the dependencies.
-2. `cd ios`
+3. `cd ios`
-3. `pod install && cd ..`
+4. `pod install && cd ..`
-4. `npx react-native start` to start the metro bundler.
+5. `npx react-native start` to start the metro bundler.
-5. `npx react-native run-ios` this should automatically start the iOS Simulator and the run the app , if that doesn't work try to open the `ios` folder and  run it manually from there.
+6. `npx react-native run-ios` this should automatically start the iOS Simulator and the run the app , if that doesn't work try to open the `ios` folder and  run it manually from there.

 <br />